 Instead of relying on people’s testimonies about their experiences, ethnographic research seeks to interpret these experiences directly as they occur.
 Studying audiences this way makes ethnographic research one of the slowest ways to collect data.
 A study of this type can require anything from a few days to a few years.
 Ethnographic research is also heavily dependent on the capabilities of the researcher to infer useful data from their observations.

-Qualitative Research: How to analyse the Data?
+Qualitative Research: How to Analyze the Data?

 Qualitative data analysis can be carried out using these three steps: